 Setting Up WooCommerce Plugin

-Upon clicking the store details, a welcome to WooCommerce page will pop up.
-Firstly, you need to fill in the basic information for your online store e.g address, country, email, etc. After filling in this information click continue and fill in the other necessary details asked for your store.
+Upon clicking the set up my store, “one of these describes your store page” will pop up.
+After filling in this information click continue and fill in the other necessary details asked for your store.

-After clicking continue you’ll be taken to the industry section where you have to mention that your online store will target which sector e.g education, health, beauty, or other, etc. You can check more than one checkbox.
-If your store doesn’t fall under any sector then check the other checkbox and write a description for your store.
+After clicking continue you’ll be taken to a new section where you have to mention that your online store will target which sector e.g. education, health, beauty, or other, etc. Also, here you can also give your store a name and enter its location.

-Next, you have to choose a theme for your online store.
+Next, you can choose a theme for your online store by clicking the Appearance tab in the left sidebar of your Dashboard.
 You can continue with your current default theme, choose Storefront, Deli, Boutique, or any of the free options listed on the page.
 You can also go for paid themes or upload a theme you like for your store.

 Woohoo!!
 You have now successfully completed the basic WooCommerce setup.